teobler/swr-request-generator/README.md

 2. your front end client should be [axios](https://github.com/axios/axios)
 3. use SWR as data fetching lib for your front end web app

-## You are using SWR already, why still with axios?
+## ❓ You Are Using SWR Already, Why Still With Axios?

 Personally I think axios is a good request client library which can provide better development experience.